South Windows, lower portion

 South Windows, Top of the Doors, Second from Right.

-Crown of Thorns and Nails a representation of Christ's crucifixion.
+Crown of Thorns and Nails, representing Christ's passion and crucifixion.

 South Windows, Top of the Doors, Far Right.